Popcaan: 2014–present: Where We Come From, Forever and subsequent fame

 In 2014, Popcaan signed to Mixpak Records for a multi-record deal.
 His debut studio album, Where We Come From, was released on Mixpak on 10 June 2014.
 The project was executive produced by Dre Skull.
 The first single from the album, "Everything Nice", was produced by Dubbel Dutch and released on 1 October 2013.
 It entered the Billboard Top Reggae Albums chart at number 2, and the video gained over 5 million views on YouTube.

 In June 2014, Popcaan first appeared on the cover of The Fader in its 92nd issue.
 He featured on Melissa Steel's single "Kisses for Breakfast", which was a top ten hit in the UK in August 2014.

 In September 2014, he was nominated for a MOBO Award in the Best Reggae Act category, his fourth consecutive nomination.
 He won the MOBO Award in 2015 and 2016.

 In May 2015, Popcaan was featured on Jamie xx's "I Know There's Gonna Be (Good Times)" with American rapper Young Thug.

 In January 2016, Popcaan was featured on English electronic music duo AlunaGeorge's single "I'm in Control".
 On 29 March 2016, a song entitled "Controlla" by Drake was leaked, with Popcaan being featured on it.
 A version without Popcaan was later featured on Drake's fourth studio album Views.

-On 28 April 2016, Popcaan released the single "Ova Dweet", which gained popularity both in Jamaica and abroad.
+On 28 April 2016, Popcaan released the single "Ova Dweet".

 On 2 May 2016, Popcaan was reportedly held by police after a performance in Antigua involving an altercation with an officer on stage.